 You might be surprised to hear that the supplement industry mostly operates on an honor code.
 Meaning, nearly all of the supplements you find online and in stores are unpoliced and unregulated.
-It’s concerning that this $32 billion industry essentially allows pills to appear on the market freely and are assumed they’re safe unless proven otherwise.
+It’s concerning that this $32 billion industry essentially allows pills to appear on the market freely and are assuming they’re safe unless proven otherwise.

 We definitely don’t want big Pharma-like regulations to crush high-quality supplement manufacturers so that only the brand with the deepest pockets comes out on top.
-However, we consumers need to be extremely diligent when it comes to purchasing our supplements.
+However, we as consumers need to be extremely diligent when it comes to purchasing our supplements.

 In the best case scenario, a bad supplement is only a waste of money.
 In the worst case scenario, a bad supplement is dangerous.